Pickled Eggs Recipe

 - a large glass jar with a lid (or a glass bowl with a lid)

 - a dozen or two of hard-boiled eggs

 - a jar of pickled beets (sliced or whole, whatever your preference is)

 I won’t go into cooking your eggs because there is so much info on the internet already, different things work for different people.

-You could also add some sliced onion into your jar, there are no hard and fast rules.
+You could also add some sliced onion into your jar, or go the 3 ingredient simple route.
+There are no hard and fast rules for making pickled eggs.